 Maybe you don’t need professional movers, but you do have a few larger pieces that can’t fit in your car, no matter how many Tetris-inspired maneuvers you try.
 If you’re an Uber fan, there are a couple of moving apps that also contribute to the sharing economy.

 Buddytruk can help you find drivers who have larger vehicles and are willing to help with your move.
 Adam Singleton, marketing coordinator at the international coffee shop Barnie’s CoffeeKitchen, recently used a similar app, Haulzi, and called it a lifesaver for his move.

 “You can connect with people with large flatbed trucks based on geographic proximity, you negotiate a price within the app and you’re all set,” he said.

 A little wary?
 Both companies provide liability insurance and run background checks on their drivers.
 Buddytruk and Haulzi are both limited to certain areas for now, so check their websites to find out which one can help you get that dresser from point A to point B.

 You’ve finished bringing the last boxes to your new place and you can’t wait to climb into bed.
 But which box contains your pajamas?
 Your alarm clock?
 Your clothes for work tomorrow?

 Instead of frantically tearing open box after box or deciphering your spouse’s illegible Sharpie scrawl, download an app that helps keep your items organized and sorted throughout the entire moving process.

-Both Sortly and In That Box allow you to create intuitive inventory lists organized with custom categories.
+Both Sortly and Encircle allow you to create intuitive inventory lists organized with custom categories.
 The best feature for your move is the ability to print labels complete with QR codes.
 With each box labeled, you can scan the code and quickly identify the items inside.

 Would you give me 20 bucks for it?